Hindu philosophy: Yōga

 In Indian philosophy, Yōga (Sanskrit: योग) is, among other things, the name of one of the six āstika philosophical schools.
 The Yoga philosophical system aligns closely with the dualist premises of the Samkhya school.
 The Yoga school accepts Samkhya psychology and metaphysics, but is considered theistic because it accepts the concept of personal god (Ishvara, unlike Samkhya.
 The epistemology of the Yoga school, like the Sāmkhya school, relies on three of six prāmaṇas as the means of gaining reliable knowledge: pratyakṣa (perception), anumāṇa (inference) and śabda (āptavacana, word/testimony of reliable sources).

 The universe is conceptualised as a duality in Yoga school: puruṣa (witness-consciousness) and prakṛti (mind, perception, matter); however, the Yoga school discusses this concept more generically as "seer, experiencer" and "seen, experienced" than the Samkhya school.

 A key text of the Yoga school is the Yoga Sutras of Patanjali.
 Patanjali may have been, as Max Müller explains, "the author or representative of the Yoga-philosophy without being necessarily the author of the Sutras."
 Hindu philosophy recognises many types of Yoga, such as rāja yoga, jñāna yoga, karma yoga, bhakti yoga, tantra yoga, mantra yoga, laya yoga, and hatha yoga.

 The Yoga school builds on the Samkhya school theory that jñāna (knowledge) is a sufficient means to moksha.
 It suggests that systematic techniques/practice (personal experimentation) combined with Samkhya's approach to knowledge is the path to moksha.
-Yoga shares several central ideas with Advaita Vedanta, with the difference that Yoga is a form of experimental mysticism while Advaita Vedanta is a form of monistic personalism.
+Northrop Frye describes Yoga as a form of 'experimental mysticism'.
+Whilst the Yoga school has a 'sharp disagreement' with the Advaita school, Advaita philosophical praxis does advocate the use of yogic practices as indirectly valuable.
 Like Advaita Vedanta, the Yoga school of Hindu philosophy holds that liberation/freedom in this life is achievable, and that this occurs when an individual fully understands and realises the equivalence of Atman (Self) and Brahman.
+The Nyāya-Vaiśeṣika schools accept the efficacy of yogic practices.